zalyoung/gitlab-handbook/content/handbook/customer-success/csm/escalations/_index.md

 1. Account Escalation.
 This occurs when the customer expresses or a GitLab team member identifies that a customer is facing a challenging situation that may or may not relate to a specific support ticket.
 Anyone in GitLab can [open an account escalation](#opening-the-escalation) and [circulate it to the leadership of the appropriate group to find a DRI](#escalation-dri).
 1. Support Ticket Attention Requests (STAR).
 This occurs when an open support ticket is deemed moving too slowly.

 The purpose of this handbook entry is to describe the process for account escalations.
 Please see the [Support Ticket Attention Requests](/handbook/support/internal-support/support-ticket-attention-requests/) for details on how to request a support ticket escalation.
+For a detailed walkthrough of the process, please login to GitLab Unfiltered and view this [video](https://youtu.be/-nDaRndgy4Y).

 ## Objective